bencodezen/go-blog/source/_posts/monday-go-meditation-game-72.md

 sgf: 2016-03-29-MGM-72.sgf
 gokibitz: V1CIkAm0e
 id: 6001
+summary: >
-summary: What you have before you is not a game of miraculous play or some game I'm particularly proud of.
-Instead, this is evidence of someone who has simply taken the first steps to playing once again.
+	<p>What you have before you is not a game of miraculous play or some game I'm particularly proud of.
+Instead, this is evidence of someone who has simply taken the first steps to playing once again.</p>
 categories:
 	- Commentaries
 	- Monday Go Meditation